portabletext/plugins/plugins/sdk-value/README.md

 # SDK Value Plugin

-> 🔗 Connects a Portable Text Editor field with a Sanity document using the SDK
+> 🔗 Connects a Portable Text Editor with a Sanity document using the SDK

 The SDK Value plugin provides seamless two-way synchronization between a Portable Text Editor instance and a specific field in a Sanity document.
 This enables real-time collaboration and ensures that changes made through the editor are immediately reflected in the document, and vice versa.